thwerks/GCode-Auto-Arranger/README.md

-**This is a work in progress so if anyone has a question, create and "issue" here in get hub and send your GCode and or screen shot so I can try to fix it.
+**This is a work in progress so if anyone has a question, create an "issue" here in get hub and send your GCode and or screen shot so I can try to fix it.
 Im open to suggestions**